Teletoon at Night: The Detour on Teletoon (2004–2008)

+Teletoon Detour (2008–2009)

+In 2008, the block amended its name to Teletoon Detour.
+Programming introduced during 2008 and 2009 included Rick & Steve: The Happiest Gay Couple in All the World, The Critic, Angry Kid, Punch!, American Dad!, Code Monkeys, Father of the Pride, and Life's a Zoo, as well as the Adult Swim originals Lucy, Daughter of the Devil, Xavier: Renegade Angel, and Saul of the Mole Men.

+Teletoon at Night (2009–2019)

+On September 1, 2009, the block was rebranded as Teletoon at Night on weeknights.
+While several Adult Swim originals (such as Robot Chicken, Moral Orel, and The Venture Bros.) continued to be shown, the neutrally-toned rebranding was versatility, attempting to better appeal to wider majorities within the 18–34 group who "appreciated clever, culturally-topical comedy".

+The Detour branding remained on weekends until 2010, including reruns of originals such as Clone High, Tripping the Rift, Bromwell High, and Sons of Butcher.

+During this time, Teletoon at Night began to rely more heavily on major prime-time series (such as American Dad! and Futurama), which consistently proved to target a more broad selection of viewers than the more mature Adult Swim originals.
+Teletoon also acquired the rights to broadcast King of the Hill for the rebrand, with the return of Family Guy on the block in 2011.

+Other new additions throughout 2010 included Archer and The Dating Guy, as well as the appointment of Fred Kennedy as host of Fred at Night, whose segments alternated with programs on the Sunday night lineup.

+New additions in 2011 included Crash Canyon and Apollo's Pad.
+In 2012, Fugget About It premiered.

-With the launch of the Canadian version of Adult Swim (via the Canadian version of Cartoon Network) on July 4, 2012, most of the original programming from the American service eventually migrated to its Canadian counterpart.
+With the launch of the Canadian version of Adult Swim (via the Canadian version of Cartoon Network) on July 4, 2012, most of the original programming from the American service eventually moved to its Canadian counterpart.

-In the Summer of 2014, Saturday film telecasts were branded as the "Saturday Night Funhouse Double Feature".
+In mid-2014, Saturday film telecasts were branded as the "Saturday Night Funhouse Double Feature".
 Meanwhile, Teletoon acquired broadcast rights to The Awesomes, a Hulu original series.
-In October 2014, Bento Box Entertainment, the studio that produces The Awesomes, announced they would be producing a new slate of shows for Teletoon at Night.
-In the same month, Blue Ant Media, Mondo Media, and Corus announced that Teletoon at Night would air a new series featuring shorts from Bite on Mondo, a program in which content creators pitched ideas for several new TV series.
-It was later revealed on Adult Swim's Facebook page that the new series, dubbed Night Sweats, would air on Adult Swim instead.
+In October 2014, Bento Box Entertainment, the studio that produced The Awesomes, announced they would be producing a new slate of shows for Teletoon at Night.
+In the same month, Blue Ant Media, Mondo Media, and Corus announced that Teletoon at Night would air a new series featuring shorts from Bite on Mondo, a program in which content creators pitched ideas for several television series.
+It was later announced on Adult Swim's Facebook page that the series Night Sweats, originally stated to air on Teletoon at Night, would air on Adult Swim instead.